• Skip to primary navigation

 This rocky road fudge will surely be a hit for two reasons: it is delicious and you only need one pot to make it.

 The other day, I was leafing through one of my favorite brit’s Christmas cookbooks and was inspired to come up with my own version of Nigella’s Christmas Rocky Road using shortbread instead of amaretti cookies.
-The cookies give the fudge a perfect crunch and balance out some of the sweetness from the chocolate and marshmallows.
+I find the cookies give the fudge a perfect crunch and balance out some of the sweetness from the chocolate and marshmallows.

 Want to know the other reason why I love making this fudge?
 One pot.
 I like making a delicious treat and only having to wash one pot.
 I lined the 9×13 really well with tin foil and not a drop was left in the pan so I only had to wash the pot that I made it in.
 Can you melt chocolate?
 You can make this fudge.
 This recipe calls for Lyle’s Golden Syrup.
 It is a British ingredient but my Safeway carries it.
 It was by the corn syrups.
 If you cannot find Lyle’s Golden Syrup, light corn syrup will do the trick.